Operator

 Setup

-Sign in, connect apps with guided OAuth, minutes
+Connect apps with guided OAuth, describe the job, minutes

 AI models